 Making chicken noodle soup from scratch is easy and satisfying!
-This authentic German recipe is amazing for a few reasons.
-My homemade chicken stock made with whole chicken and soup vegetables including celery root, fresh ginger and leek is full of deep flavors that make this recipe stand out.
-I used store-bought German egg soup noodles for this recipe, which are fun and different.
-My kids say this is the best chicken noodle soup they've ever had!
+This is a traditional German recipe, except for the fresh ginger.
+The ginger adds a very subtle, refreshing spice note.
+My homemade chicken stock made with a whole chicken and soup vegetables including celery root and leek is full of deep flavors that make this recipe stand out.
+I used storebought German egg soup noodles for this recipe, which are fun and different.
+My kids say this the best chicken noodle soup they've ever had!

 How to make homemade chicken noodle soup

 Making homemade chicken noodle soup is super easy and so satisfying!
 You can make it from scratch using a whole chicken, whether it's frozen or refrigerated.
 I simply combine my chicken with water, salt, pepper, and bay leaf.
 Then I add fresh vegetables like a whole onion cut in half with the peel on, roughly chopped carrots, leeks, fresh ginger, and celery root (I love the slightly sweeter notes of celery root compared with the commonly used celery stalks).

 This is an authentic, German chicken noodle soup recipe (modernized only by the addition of ginger) that I love so much for its unique flavors!
 After cooking the chicken and vegetables, you will strain the soup, toss the sad-looking veggies and shred the chicken.
 I used store-bought German egg noodles for this soup that my grandma used for soups all the time.
 This saves you some time and dirty dishes and makes this soup feel even more like home to me.